Transboundary pollution (TBP) affecting a large area

 Globalization has led to the transportation of goods due to an increase in global trade between countries.
 Consequently, the flow of goods has led to some countries suffering the negative effects of globalization.
 Some examples of localized pollution resulting from global flows include:

 - Ship-breaking is undertaken in Bangladesh on a large scale.
-These ships are usually old, decommissioned ships that need to be recyled.
+These ships are usually old, decommissioned ships that need to be recycled.
 Because Bangladesh offers cheap labour, most companies transport the ships there for recycling.
-This ends up causing pollution in the country; damaging water bodies and impacting on the health of the people involved.
+This ends up causing pollution in the country; damaging water bodies and impacting the health of the people involved.

-- The transportation e-waste from the US and EU to Ghana, Agbogbloshie, which has resulted in the pollution of water bodies and the discharge of mercury as well as other hazardous substances, causing land pollution and impacting negatively on the health of the people involved in dismantling the e-waste.
+- The transportation of e-waste from the US and EU to Ghana, Agbogbloshie, has resulted in the pollution of water bodies and the discharge of mercury as well as other hazardous substances, causing land pollution and impacting negatively on the health of the people involved in dismantling the e-waste.